Loyola Academy: Athletics

 Prior to the IHSA Football Championships (1974), Loyola won the Prep Bowl in 1965, 1966, and 1969.
-Loyola won the IHSA State Championship in football in 1993, 2015, 2018 and 2022 and was runners-up in 1992, 2011, 2013, 2016, and 2017.
-Football coach John Holecek has led Ramblers to the state playoffs every year since 2006, including three of the last five Illinois State 8A Finals.
+Loyola won the IHSA State Championship in football in 1993, 2015, 2018, 2022, 2023, and 2024 and was runners-up in 1992, 2011, 2013, 2016, and 2017.
+Former football coach John Holecek led Ramblers to the state playoffs every year since 2006, including three of the last five Illinois State 8A Finals.
 In November 2011, the Loyola Academy football team lost to Bolingbrook in the class 8A Illinois State championship.
-In August 2012, the Loyola Academy football team, along with Loyola students, faculty, families and alumni, traveled to Dublin, Ireland to participate in a football tournament.
-The Ramblers played a Jesuit high school powerhouse from Texas.
-In a thrilling game with a last-minute field goal, the Ramblers fell to the Rangers 30–29.
-In the Semifinals of the IHSA playoffs, a valiant comeback by the Ramblers fell short.
-They were upset 27–24 by Glenbard North, finishing the season with a record of 11–2.
-In 2013, Loyola lost to Naperville Central, 13–10, in the 8A State Football Championship.
-Loyola beat Marist 41–0 to claim the 2015 IHSA 8A Football Championship on November 28, 2015.
 On November 24, 2018 Loyola won the 2018 IHSA 8A Football Championship by beating Brother Rice High School 13–3.
-In 2022, Loyola won the IHSA Class 8A State Football Championship by beating undefeated Lincoln-Way East High School 13–3.
-This was the school fourth state championship win.
+In 2022, Loyola won the IHSA Class 8A State Football Championship by beating undefeated Lincoln-Way East High School 13–3, marking their fourth state championship win.
+Holecek resigned after the championship and was succeeded by Beau Desherow.
+Former Northwestern Wildcats football head coach Pat Fitzgerald joined the Ramblers' head coaching staff as a parent volunteer, with his middle son, Ryan, serving as the team's starting quarterback.
+In 2023, Loyola Academy went undefeated and beat Lincoln-Way East High School again to capture their fifth state championship win.
+In 2024, Loyola Academy defeated York Community High School to capture their third-consecutive state championship.

-In 2014 Loyola won the Illinois State Girls Swimming Championship and defeated Fenwick 11-10 (OT) to capture the IHSA Boys Water Polo State Championship.
+In 2014 Loyola won the Illinois State Girls Swimming Championship and defeated Fenwick 11–10 (OT) to capture the IHSA Boys Water Polo State Championship.
 The Ramblers were also State Water Polo Champions in 1978.

 Loyola has had a storied history in rowing.
 In 2017, the Boys' Junior 8+ won the SRAA National Championships.

+The girls lacrosse team won the 2023 IHSA state championship over Hinsdale Central.